 included the development of computerized catalogues and inventories linked

 to digital maps, acquisition of grants and new funding sources to further

 develop certain portions of the collection.
-The latest is a grant from the Natural Science Foundation for the conservation and digital imaging of the Type collection.
+A grant from the National Science Foundation for the conservation and digital imaging of the Type collection was followed by a second grant to conserve several historic collections and make them more accessible for research and more intriguing for the general public.
 Equally important is

 the creation of a vibrant group of students and volunteers whose work is